PixEthos/P.I.X-AI/README.md

 - Have basic conversations
 - Have recurrent memory

 This isn't an AI for those looking for complete data processing, this is just a FOSS AI I am developing for the sake of it.
 All from scratch too, with the standard library in Go.
-No need for me to add int additional data; when none is really required.
+No need for me to add any additional data; when none is really required.